nsaje/dotfiles/README.md

 ### Server

-In prodution, we use MySQL database so it is best to install it for development as well.
+In prodution, we use PostgreSQL 9.3 database so it is best to install it for development as well.

 All the commands bellow assume that you are located in server subdirectory.